 Is Your Town A Healthy Town?

 In 2014, we had a record number of applications for our Healthy Town designation.
 We realized so many of our towns are doing incredible things, and we want to be able to better track this impact and continuously tailor our services so we can serve you better.
-We elicited the help and expertise of municipal officers and evaluation experts to create our new Healthy Town Application and accompanying rubric.
-Please use the rubric as a framework for your town’s MWC, whether or not you apply for the Healthy Town designation!
+We elicited the help and expertise of municipal officers and evaluation experts to create our Healthy Town Application and accompanying rubric.
+Please use the rubric as a framework for your town’s MWC!

 Congratulations to our 2016 winners!